 - Whether improving bone density or preventing falls is the main aim of your exercise programme.

 - A combination of weight-bearing aerobic and muscle-building (resistance) exercises is best, together with specific balance exercises.

-Exercises that are good for people with osteoporosis include:
+Ask your physiotherapist to recommend those exercises that are good for people with osteoporosis:

 - Weight-bearing aerobic exercise including dancing.